 - SBA Express loans

 Their SBA resources also include helpful tips for applying for SBA loans, FAQs, a glossary of SBA terms, choosing the right SBA loan, and other pertinent information about the SBA loan process.
+For all lending types, the interest rates will vary based on the prime rate and on the loan amount, the term length, and more.
+Citizens Bank does not offer any unsecured loans or lines of credit.
+All of their standard borrowing options must be secured by general business assets or, in some instances, real estate.

 - A business flex loan is mainly for purchasing business equipment or vehicles over a period of time and includes a six-month purchasing period that operates much like a line of credit.